-International Hospitality Management graduate Leanne Cheek tells us about her experience
+International Hospitality Management graduate, Leanne Cheek, talks about her chosen career path.

-Leanne enrolled on the UCLan course having being introduced to hospitality and a teenager by family and friends who worked in the industry.
-She said: “I knew that this was the career path I wanted to go down but I wanted to have a degree behind me rather than go straight in to the industry on a full time basis.”
+Leanne chose to study International Hospitality Management at UCLan having been introduced to hospitality as a teenager by family and friends who worked in the industry.
+She said: “I knew that this was the career path I wanted to go down but I wanted to have a degree behind me rather than go straight in to the industry on a full-time basis.”

-Whilst studying at UCLan, Leanne was given the opportunity to undertake her work placement in Shenzhen, China, working for the Holiday Inn as a Front Office Management Trainee.
-She said: “Having the chance to travel and learn about new cultures was an amazing opportunity for me.”
+During her time at University, Leanne was given the opportunity to undertake her work placement in Shenzhen, China, working for the Holiday Inn as a Front Office Management Trainee.
+Leanne said: “Having the chance to travel and learn about new cultures was an amazing opportunity.”

-After a stint with Marriott Hotels, Leanne was offered the position of Assistant General Manager at The Three Fishes pub, which is part of the Ribble Valley Inns group, and took the opportunity to further her management skills in a quality food and beverage outlet.
-She was promoted in 2009 to General Manager of the newest pub to be opened by the group, The Bull at Broughton near Skipton.
+After a stint with Marriott Hotels, Leanne was offered the position of Assistant General Manager at The Three Fishes pub, which is part of the Ribble Valley Inns group, and she took the opportunity to further her management skills in a quality food and beverage outlet.
+In 2009, she was promoted to General Manager of the newest pub to be opened by the group, The Bull at Broughton.

-In 2015 Leanne and her husband, who is a chef, decided to move to the North East and open a wedding venue together called Healy Barn, part of the Cripps Barn Group.
+In 2015, Leanne and her husband decided to move to the North East and open a wedding venue together called Healy Barn, part of the Cripps Barn Group.
 The venue was very successful and they were awarded Best New Wedding Venue in the UK at the UK Wedding Awards in 2016.